Skip to main content

 • Monthly "reset" days - Deliberately treating the 1st of each month as a mini New Year's

 The key is to genuinely treat the landmark as meaningful.
 Manufactured fresh starts require a bit of self-storytelling, but that's okay - the psychology works even when you know you're using it.
+Milestone birthdays carry extra weight here, which is part of why starting new habits after 40 often goes better than people expect.

 4. Use Fresh Starts for New Habits, Not Restarts